Why You Still Need an Agent When Buying a New Construction Home

 If you’re considering working with an agent on your new build, don’t delay the decision.
 The further you get into the home shopping process, the more challenging it becomes to bring in an agent.
 In fact, if you’ve already registered with a community, it might be too late.

-“Some builders are very agent friendly, and some are absolutely not.
+“Some builders are very agent-friendly, and some are absolutely not.
 If you go into new construction and register without your agent, it may be difficult to have them come in later,” explains Charron.

-In most cases, if the property is listed on MLS, they’ll offer a fee, “but they don’t have to,” explains Charron.
+The structure will vary by builder, but it’s important to get a copy of the commission structure from the builder at the start of your search so you know who’s paying your agent’s fee.
 The fee is often up for discussion, and a good buyer’s agent will negotiate with the builder to include their commission in the sales price, in addition to the savings their experience will bring.

 If you’re building what you buy, you might think, “Why would I need an agent?”
 However, new construction is a complicated and expensive process.
 The experience a knowledgeable buyer’s agent brings to the table is worth more than you’d save in commission or an agent’s fee.